htcondor/htcondor/docs/man-pages/condor_suspend.rst

 Description
 -----------

-*condor_suspend* suspends one or more running jobs managed by an Access Point.
-This command will result in the job process being suspended on the Execution Point thus not making progress nor generating load on the machine.
-The job(s) to be suspended are identified by one of the job identifiers, as described below.
+All the processes in a suspended job are sent the ``SIGSTOP`` signal, or equivalent.
+They consume no cpu usage, but continue to use memory and scratch disk space.
+Suspended jobs still consume the slot they run in.
+Suspended jobs are still charged to submitters in term of user priority.
 For any given job, only the owner of the job or one of the queue super users (defined by the :macro:`QUEUE_SUPER_USERS` macro) can suspend the job.

 Options